 What kinds of computers are available for use in the Library Learning Commons?

 The Library Learning Commons has desktop computing available for students.
 In addition, the Learning Commons provides students with the ability to check out both laptop and tablets.

 What services are available for students with disabilities?

 What kind of help can I get?

-One-on-one consultation and help with informational and technological support questions needed for course projects and assignments and other research needs will be fielded by both librarians and staff within the commons at the Research Consultation Desk.
-Staff at the lobby circulation desk will also be available to provide assistance to students needing help.
-In addition to help at these service points, students will continue to benefit from the co-curricular instructional program offered via the Reference and Instructional Services Department.
-The Oviatt Library Learning Commons plans to also offer new workshop programming aimed at providing students with tips and help in learning new technologies, software and approaches to conducting research at CSUN.
-The Reference and Instructional Services Department will also continue to offer online help via tutorials and web pages.
+One-on-one consultation and help with informational and technological support questions needed for course projects and assignments and other research needs are fielded by both librarians and staff within the commons at the Research Consultation Desk.
+Staff at the lobby circulation desk are also available to provide assistance to students needing help.
+In addition to help at these service points, students continue to benefit from the co-curricular instructional program offered via the Reference and Instructional Services Department.
+The Library Learning Commons also offers new workshop programming aimed at providing students with tips and help in learning new technologies, software and approaches to conducting research at CSUN.
+The Reference and Instructional Services Department offers online help via tutorials and web pages.